Solar in Sterling Heights, MI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Sterling Heights, MI?

-The average cost of a 6kW solar panel system in Sterling Heights is approximately $15,780 before incentives ($2.63/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,046.
-DTE Solar Currents program.
+The average cost of a 6kW solar panel system in Sterling Heights is approximately $15,780 before local or state incentives ($2.63/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+DTE Solar Currents program

 How many peak sun hours does Sterling Heights get?